tyleha/beneathdata/content/1 - Howto Build Pelican.md

     local("git push --all")
 ```

-You can then pass the commit message to the fabric command like so:
+You can then commit and push in one line, passing the commit message to the fabric command like so:

 ```bash
 $ fab publishghp:"commit message"